MariMendM/devops-sandbox/Project005/README.md

    * In 'Command parameters', paste content of one of playbook.yml samples or input corresponding GitHub's URL; leave other options in their defaults;
    * In 'Targets', specify instances tags with key equal to 'Name' and value 'p005-ec2' (where p005 will be replaced by whatever 'Environment Name' was input in CloudFormation stack);
 1. Follow up the progress of the command.
 When all instances complete, check results according to what is expected for each Ansible's playbook sample:
+   * playbook01.yml: check Apache's installation/start opening IP addresses <sup>:bulb:</sup> of the instances;
+   * playbook02.yml: check website opening IP addresses <sup>:bulb:</sup> of the instances;
+   * playbook03.yml: check host names of instances in AWS Systems Manager Run Command console, more specifically under 'Targets and Outputs', clicking each instance ID in which command has run;

-   * playbook01.yml: check Apache's installation/start opening IP addresses of the instances (they can be seen in CloudFormation's output console of the stack, under 'Public IP for EC2 instances').
+:bulb: IP addresses of the instances can be seen in CloudFormation's output console of the stack, under 'Public IP for EC2 instances'.

 ## Next steps